davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

 </td>
 <td class="content">By extending STDG’s
 <code>org.springframework.data.gemfire.tests.integration.IntegrationTestSupport</code>
-class, you ensure that all {pivotal-gemfire-name} mock objects and resources are properly released after the test class runs, thereby preventing any interference with downstream tests.</td>
+class, you ensure that all VMware GemFire mock objects and resources are properly released after the test class runs, thereby preventing any interference with downstream tests.</td>
 </tr>